Wagademy/xdc-vibes/README.md

 ### Day 3: Deploy - Building and Launching a dApp

 *   **Learning Objectives:**
-    *   Implement payments for the launchpad smart contract.
-    *   Implement a page to buy the token in the launchpad with USDC.e.
+    *   Deploying a dApp to XDC with Scaffold ETH
 *   **Activities:**
     *   Explaining the ERC20 smart contract (30 minutes)
     *   Implementing the “buy tokens” in the landing page (30 minutes)